Measurements of the Thermal and Ionization State of the Intergalactic Medium during the Cosmic Afternoon: Simulations

-To represent the \ac{IGM} with varied thermal state spanning $0.9 < z< 1.5$, we utilize a subset of the public Thermal History and Evolution in Reionization Models of Absorption Lines (\ac{THERMAL}) suite of Nyx simulations, details of which can be found at http://thermal.joseonorbe.com \citep[also see][]{Hiss2018,WaltherM2019}.
+To represent the \ac{IGM} with varied thermal state spanning $0.9 < z< 1.5$, we utilize a subset of the \ac{THERMAL}\footnote{Details of the THERMAL suite is given in http://thermal.joseonorbe.com.} suite of Nyx simulations \citep[also see][]{Hiss2018,WaltherM2019}.
 From this suite, we use 51 models, each showcasing different thermal histories.
 For every model, we produce three simulation snapshots at $z= 1.0, 1.2$, and 1.4.
 From these, we determine the thermal state, characterized by [$\log T_0$,$\gamma$].
 Varied thermal histories are realized by manually adjusting the photoheating rates ($\epsilon$), in accordance with the methodology set forth in \cite{Becker2011}.
 In this method, $\epsilon$ is treated as a function of overdensity, i.e.

 where $\epsilon_{\rm HM12}$ represents the photoheating rate per H~{\sc ii} ion, tabulated in \cite{H&M2012}, and $A$ and $B$ are parameters used to generate models with different thermal histories.